 Our Work

-The people that make up Asplund Earth Alliance have been developing and installing solar electric and improved cookstove projects with communities in the global south for 18+ years.
-Together, we have developed and installed more than 500 projects in Latin America and South Asia.
-Below are some of our upcoming projects.
+The people that make up Asplund Earth Alliance have been developing and implementing carbon-negative projects for 15+ years including solar electric systems, improved cookstove projects, and biochar training.
+Together, we have completed more than 500 projects in Latin America, South Asia and the US.
+Below are some of our recent and upcoming projects.

-Himalchuli Nature Farmstay is a sustainable farm and eco-cultural tourism business located in the remote Madi Valley, in Nepal’s southern Chitwan district.
+In April 2026, we brought a 4.6kW solar system to Himalchuli Nature Farmstay, a sustainable farm and eco-cultural tourism business located in the remote Madi Valley, in Nepal’s southern Chitwan district.
 The farm works daily to preserve indigenous knowledge, promote chemical-free farming, and create meaningful interactions between guests and the environment.
-Asplund Earth is bringing a 4.6 kW solar system to the farm to power the farm's operations and support the eco-tourism business, offsetting carbon and ensuring reliable access to electricity.
+We worked with local partners Bighnaharta Nepal and Ohm Energy to develop and install this project.
+The solar system power the farm's operations and support the eco-tourism business, offsetting carbon and ensuring reliable access to electricity.

-Asplund Earth is working with local partners to train 90 Nepali women in biochar production to promote sustainable agriculture.
+In April, 2026, we worked with Bighnaharta Nepal to give a biochar training for 90 women farmers in Nepal, where they learned how to turn crop residue from their farms into biochar to promote sustainable agriculture.
 Turning crop residue into biochar prevents CO₂ emissions and locks carbon into biochar which helps enrich soil, displacing harmful fertilizers that damage soil and release nitrous oxide.
-Through a three-day workshop, women farmers will learn how to make biochar and the numerous benefits of making and using biochar on their farms.
-We're raising $5,000 by April 30, 2026 to make this happen.
-Support this project.
+Through this training, women farmers learned how to make biochar and the numerous benefits of making and using biochar on their farms.

 Safe Drinking Water for San Isidro